dwojt2/dwojt2/README.md

 - 👀 I’m interested in computers.
 Yes, it's vague.
 On purpose.
 - 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on nothing.
 I've got enough schoolwork as it is.
-- 📫 How to reach me: email me at dwojt2@uic.edu, or reach out at my website: https://wojtysiak.one (once I've got it up and running again)
+- 📫 How to reach me: email me at dwojt2@uic.edu, or reach out at my website: https://www.dominikw.co
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: My favorite city in Poland is Kraków!